-We talk about security management systems, useful tips for hoteliers and we share interesting links to solution providers.
+We talk about security management systems, useful tips for hoteliers, and interesting links to solution providers.
 The Security Control Room is in your hotel the command center.
-Therefore, it is important that the Safety & Security team is issued with adequate equipment.
+Therefore, the Safety & Security team must be issued with adequate equipment.

 If you are planning to establish a Security Control Room that suits your business needs, or you are considering upgrading your security systems, our team of experienced Hotel Safety & Security Advisers will be able to help you to make the right choices.

 Hotels and Students are welcome to use this Glossary for quality and training purposes.

 Advances in technology now allows alarm systems to be connected to mobile devices.
 Be notified of an alarm event within your hotel whilst on the go.

 Duress alarm buttons are common practice for the Reception, Bar/s, Gym, Spa (Sauna), and Hotel bedrooms suitable for guests with disabilities.

 Mobile duress alarms provide peace of mind and meet welfare (Duty of Care) requirements in many countries.
 A practical solution for Housekeeping staff or Night Shift.
 In the event of an alarm activation, a signal gets transmitted to the Security Control Room, and the Security Officer on Duty can start with the intervention protocol.